thenoiro/react-dev-tabs/README.md

 You can pass your own condition (boolean) with ```visible``` property, or simply render ```<DevTabs />``` by condition.

+### Pitfalls

+React-Dev-Tabs works NOT in isolation.
+Your demo components will rely on environment.
+So, if you have, for example, theme provider, ```<DevTabs />``` component must have an access to its context.

 ## Adding components demos